Skip to main content

 Comparison No. 2

-I know many businessmen, and they all find it hard to relax.
+I know many businessmen and all of them find it hard to relax.
 They always think about their businesses.

-They might worry about motivating their workers, expanding their reach, or communicating an important goal.
-It's understandable because a business is like a "child".
-You create it, and it is initially tiny.
+They might worry about how to motivate their workers, how to expand their reach, or communicate an important goal.
+It's understandable because a business is like a "child", you create it, and at first it is very small.

-Then it starts growing, and you see the progress daily and monthly.
+Then it starts growing, and you see the progress every day and month.
 Having this in front of your eyes, it is hard to take a break.

-Even if you want to relax and enjoy a holiday, you likely bring your work everywhere.
-A business is part of your life.
-You can't ignore it and live as if it doesn't exist.
+Even if you want to relax and enjoy a holiday, it's likely that you bring your work with you.
+A business is part of your life, and you can't just ignore it and live as if it doesn't exist.

 Freelancing is about finishing a job before a set deadline.
 Once you are done for the day, you can forget about the project until the next morning.

-You take breaks whenever you need time off.
-It can be a more extended holiday or a staycation, according to your preferences.
-You don't need to worry about work or deadlines during that time, as you will have them all set.
+Whenever you need time off, you take it and it can be a longer holiday or a staycation, according to your preferences.
+During that time, you don't need to worry about work or deadlines, as you

 Comparison No. 3